-How to Apply
+How to Apply for Dental Assisting Program

 NOTE: Students must be 18 years old at start of Fall term.

-The Dental Assisting program at EFSC has two program options.
+The Dental Assisting program at EFSC has two program options:

 OPTION A: Daytime Program

-OPTION B: Outreach Program (online and evening labs)The application deadline is July 8 and the program starts in August.
+The Outreach Program application deadline is July 8, and the program starts in August.
 This is a 16-month program.
-Students complete coursework online and are required to attend face-to-face lab classes 2 nights per week.
+Students complete coursework online and are required to attend face-to-face lab classes two nights per week.
 During the third and fourth semesters, students must also attend at least two clinical days per week during the Monday-Friday work week.
 The curriculum may be completed while working in a dental office or at other employment.
-Applicant must be 18 years old to apply.

-Selection for admission is guided by a point scale.
+For both program options, selection for admission is guided by a point scale.
 The

 applicant must be recommended for acceptance by the Selection Committee before entering